Did you know that a donation to a non-profit organisation is tax deductible?

-Gifts or donations that provide you with a personal benefit cannot be claimed as a tax-deduction.
-This includes all products that you buy from the Hamlin Shop – with the exception of the tax-deductible Gifts From the Heart card range.
+Gifts or donations that provide you with a personal benefit cannot be claimed.
+This includes all products that you buy from the Hamlin Shop, with the exception of the tax-deductible Gifts From the Heart card range.

-Keep the tax receipts of your donations throughout the financial year – you can always contact the Hamlin Team if you need another copy of your tax receipt.
-You can claim your tax-deduction on your individual or business tax return via the ATO.
+Keep the tax receipts of your donations throughout the financial year.
+You are welcome to contact the Hamlin Team at anytime if you need another copy.

 How do I receive a tax receipt?